CezaryZal/HealthCalendar/README.md

 ## To do
 - validation input
 - add crypt to password
-- add interface and classes (design patterns) - don't DTO
+- add interface and classes (design patterns) - https://www.javappa.com/kurs-spring/wstrzykiwanie-zaleznosci-rozszerzenie
-- add age in user class (use callback annotation)